 Due to the high levels of activity, strict safety guidelines have been established for all ramp activity, and our flight supervisors are tasked with making sure that everyone follows those rules.
 After all, safety is at the forefront of everything we do, in and out of the airplane.

 Once at the Flight Line, our students can take advantage of all the resources available to them at the new Flight Operations Center.
 The Flight Ops Center boasts a state-of-the-art dispatch desk, real-time weather monitoring equipment, computer stations for flight planning, private oral rooms, and many other modern aviation conveniences designed to give students everything they need for their preflight preparation.

 Once assigned an aircraft, students are able to access the secure Flight Line and then be transported to their airplane via the university’s “pilot limo.”
 To save time, the dedicated golf cart picks up and drops off students and instructors as they come and go from their flight activities.

-It comes in handy considering that the Flight Line provides aircraft parking for the university’s fleet of Cessna Skyhawks, 10 Diamond DA42 L-360s, and the Super Decathlon.
+It comes in handy considering that the Flight Line provides aircraft parking for the university’s fleet of 63 Cessna Skyhawks and 10 Diamond DA42 L-360s.
 The ERAU Flying Club’s two (2) Maules and 51 Cessna 172s are also parked on the ramp.
 There is also extra aircraft parking available for the convenience of those visitors that prefer to fly rather than drive.